Jonathan56/Jonathan56.github.io/_posts/2016-10-09-Parallel-Coordinates-to-select-TS.md

 # Usage

-The javascript template takes a ".csv" file to display the parallel coordinates ( as described in this [post]({% post_url 2016-04-01-Parallel-coordinates %})).
-In addition to that, the template requires a ".csv" file to represent each time-serie, where the name of the line matches with the time-serie's filename.

 On this template you can brush any axis and narrow down a few lines, click on a line to display its corresponding time-serie on the graph below.
 Compare multiple time-series together, you can also zoom in and out by brushing the graph.
 Reset the zoom by clicking